paperduck/php-symfony-hex-demo/README.md

 https://github.com/paperduck/sn

-If you have PHP and Composer installed, you should be able to run it:
+If you have PHP and Composer installed, you should be able to run it on the command line.

 https://symfony.com/doc/current/deployment.html